timryanb/OpenAeroStruct/openaerostruct/docs/user_reference/mesh_surface_dict.rst

       - 3D ndarray
       - m
       - ``x, y, z`` coordinates of the mesh vertices, can be created by ``generate_mesh``.
+    * - span
+      - 10.0
+      - m
+      - Wing span.
+    * - taper
+      - 0.5
+      -
+      - Wing taper ratio.
+    * - sweep
+      - 10.0
+      - deg
+      - Wing sweep angle.
+    * - dihedral
+      - 5.0
+      - deg
+      - Wing dihedral.
     * - twist_cp
       - np.array([0, 5])
       - deg
       - B-spline control points for twist distribution.
 Array convention is ``[wing tip, ..., root]`` in symmetry cases, and ``[tip, ..., root, ... tip]`` when ``symmetry = False``.
     * - chord_cp
       - np.array([0.1, 5])
+      -
+      - B-spline control points for chord distribution.
+This is a chord scaler applied to the initial mesh, not the chord value [m] itself.
+Array convention is the same as ``twist_cp``.
+    * - xshear_cp
+      - np.array([0.1, 0.2])
       - m
+      - B-spline control points for the x-wise shear deformation of the wing.
+    * - yshear_cp
+      - np.array([0.1, 0.2])
+      - m
+      - B-spline control points for the y-wise shear deformation of the wing.
+    * - zshear_cp
+      - np.array([0.1, 0.2])
+      - m
-      - B-spline control points for chord distribution.
-Array convention is the same than ``twist_cp``.
+      - B-spline control points for the z-wise shear deformation of the wing.
     * - ref_axis_pos
       - 0.25
       -